 We also compete with other food companies in the procurement of eggs and cream, and this competition may increase in the future if consumer demand increases for these items or products containing them or if competitors increasingly offer products in these market sectors.
 If supplies of eggs and cream that meet our quality standards are reduced or are in greater demand, we may not be able to obtain sufficient supply to meet our needs on favorable terms, or at all.
-For example, as a result of the COVID-19 pandemic, there have been recent disruptions in the U.S. cream supply, including increased freight costs for both collection and transport of cream ingredients to processing facilities.
+For example, as a result of the ongoing COVID-19 pandemic, there have been recent disruptions in the U.S. cream supply, including increased freight costs for both collection and transport of cream ingredients to processing facilities.
 The cooperatives that we work with are under enormous financial pressures and the segregation of supply is an ongoing risk.
-We have worked with our co-manufacturers to mitigate these supply disruptions, but we expect that these supply disruptions will continue for the foreseeable future and that they may be further exacerbated by the effects of public health pandemics, geopolitical tensions and wars, inflation or other economic uncertainties, each of which could impact our freight costs and our ability to fill customer orders in the future.
+We have worked with our co-manufacturers to mitigate these supply disruptions, but we expect that these supply disruptions will continue for the foreseeable future and that they may be further exacerbated by the ongoing effects of COVID-19, which could impact our freight costs and our ability to fill customer orders in the future.

 Our supply may also be affected by the number and size of farms that raise chickens and cows that meet our standards, changes in U.S. and global economic conditions and our ability to forecast our raw materials requirements.
 For example, in order to meet our standards, we require our poultry farms to invest in infrastructure at the outset of our relationship.
 The typical upfront investment for each of the farms is significant and many of the farmers seek financing assistance from local and regional banks as well as federal government loans from the U.S. Department of Agriculture, or USDA, Farm Service Agency.
-Changes in U.S. and global economic conditions, interest rate increases or any U.S. government shutdown could significantly affect the loans available to farmers.
+Changes in U.S. and global economic conditions or any U.S. government shutdown (including in connection with COVID-19) could significantly decrease loans available to farmers.
 Many of these farmers have alternative income opportunities and the relative financial performance of raising chickens and cows in accordance with our standards as compared to other potentially more profitable opportunities could affect their interest in working with us.
 Any of these factors could impact our ability to supply our products to distributors and customers and may adversely affect our business, financial condition and results of operations.